 - Here are the best shows on Amazon Prime right now

-Plus, there’s also a treasure trove of classic (or simply nostalgic) TV episodes uploaded by fans or specialized channels like Shout!
+There’s also a treasure trove of classic (or simply nostalgic) TV episodes uploaded by fans or specialized channels like Shout!
 Factory and Retro Rerun.
 Even more interestingly, some popular TV shows got their start as web series on YouTube, giving fans an intriguing look at how some of their favorite shows began.

 Here are some of Digital Trends’ favorite freebies you can find on YouTube.

 Family Guy: Season 9, episode 6

 This episode, in which Brian enlists Stewie as his manager and finally sees one of his books hit the bestseller list, is one of many Family Guy episodes available on YouTube.
 Just search the platform, and you’re bound to find a number of classics from one of the longest-running shows on television.

 HBO’s Insecure centers on show creator Issa Rae and the constellation of friends, lovers, and coworkers that orbits her.
 Inspired by Rae’s New York Times best-selling novel The Misadventures of Awkward Black Girl, this HBO comedy mines absurdity from the most normal occurrences, like a simple girls’ night out.